Question

 Let the efficiency of 'Z' be 4x units/day.
 So, efficiency of 'Y' = 4x X (7/4) = 7x units/day And, efficiency of 'X' = 14x units/day So, total work = (14x + 4x) X 15 = '270x' units Therefore, required time = (2 X 270x) ÷ (7x + 0.5 X 4x) = (570x/9x) = 60 days

-Which of the following is a floating weed?
+Which of the following is NOT a sexually transmitted disease?

-Who is regarded as the father of Indian Green Revolution?
+Who is regarded as the founder of binomial nomenclature of plants and animals?